 Some Causes of Esophageal Dysphagia

-Review of symptoms should focus on symptoms suggestive of neuromuscular, GI, and connective tissue disorders and on the presence of complications.
+Review of symptoms should focus on symptoms suggestive of neuromuscular, gastrointestinal (GI), and connective tissue disorders and on the presence of complications.
 Important neuromuscular symptoms include weakness and easy fatigability, gait or balance disturbance, tremor, and difficulty speaking.
 Important GI symptoms include heartburn or other chest discomfort suggestive of reflux.
 Symptoms of connective tissue disorders include muscle and joint pain, Raynaud phenomenon, and skin changes (eg, rash, swelling, thickening).

 Examination focuses on findings suggestive of neuromuscular, GI, and connective tissue disorders and on the presence of complications.